reactive-streams/reactive-streams-jvm/tck/README.md

 }
 ```

 The TCK also supports Publishers which are not able to signal completion.
-For example you might have a Publisher being backed by a timer.
+For example you might have a Publisher being
+backed by a timer.
 Such Publisher does not have a natural way to "complete" after some number of ticks.
-It would be possible to implement a Processor which would
+It would be
+possible to implement a Processor which would "take n elements from the TickPublisher and then signal completion to the
-"take n elements from the TickPublisher and then signal completion to the downstream", but this adds a layer of indirection between the TCK and the
+downstream", but this adds a layer of indirection between the TCK and the Publisher one initially wanted to test.
-Publisher we initially wanted to test.
-We suggest testing such unbouded Publishers either way - using a "TakeNElementsProcessor" or by informing the TCK
+It is suggested to test such unbouded Publishers either way - using a "TakeNElementsProcessor" or by informing the TCK
 that the publisher is not able to signal completion.
 The TCK will then skip all tests which require `onComplete` signals to be emitted.

 In order to inform the TCK that your Publiher is not able to signal completion, override the `maxElementsFromPublisher` method like this: